 - Sym-Bionic Titan: Although they resemble mechs, the armor Lance and Ilana use (Manus and Corus, respectively) fit this more.
 There are/were many more Manus armor back on Galaluna.

 - Believe it or not, it's coming, and getting increasingly advanced.
 Utah-based company Sarcos has already developed a functional powered exoskeleton called "XOS" that increases the strength of the wearer significantly.
 As one person put it, "From enough grace to gently play ball, to enough super-power to load a missile on an aircraft".
 And indeed, from the footage, it seems surprisingly mobile.
 The main problems being that A) Currently, it doesn't have the covering to act as armor, but they fully intend to add an outer shell when the kinks are worked out.
 And B) they're still working out how to power it as a self-contained unit.
 The scary part?
-Sarcos has been bought up by a defense contractor called Raytheon, meaning we may be seeing elite soldiers in these things by the 2020s.
+Sarcos has been bought up by the major defense contractor Raytheon (they make a lot of US military equipment, particularly missiles), meaning we may be seeing elite soldiers in these things by the 2020s.
 Indeed, the US Army already field tested it in 2009, and by 2010 Raytheon had developed an improved version named XOS 2, which can be seen in action here.

 - According to Scientific American, Raytheon plans to introduce a tethered version of their suit for operational logistics and loading/unloading in 2015, and an untethered version 3-5 years after that.
 The logistical problem with the untethered suit is building in a power supply that won't run out in less than an hour.
 But with recent advances in battery technology, that shouldn't be an issue for much longer.